00d/dnd3.5e-srd/002-md/EpicFeats.md

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+*This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*

-# EPIC FEATS
+# Epic Feats

-## ACQUIRING EPIC FEATS
+## Acquiring Epic Feats

 Characters gain epic feats in the following ways: